 SEAS Student—Staff Committee

 This committee considers all issues relevant to students’ programmes of study and life in the School.
 It has student representation at all levels of study in the School.
-In 2012 the Staff-Student Committee was nominated for Students Union Academic Award for its work.

 Please see our dedicated Student-Staff Committee webpage for further information.